Sitata/docs/docs/guides/how_to/embedded-insurance/insure-stand-alone.md

 In other words, if there are no tiered products or upgrade products associated with the product offered, then the product must be a Stand-alone product.

-If you have identified the right product to sell, you can then please proceed to the Quote process.
+If you have identified the right product to sell, you can then proceed to the [Quote process](insure-quote.md).

+During the quote process, you will be listing products and pricing together.